yerim-kim/slave2algorithm/week4/README.md

 Even though some of the codes were hard to follow I found myself really enjoying corporating an image and texts into coding.
 [Code with an image](https://github.com/yerim-kim/slave2algorithm/blob/master/week4/Image%20Sketch) we learnt how to apply the "random" function (my favourite word relate to this studio).
 I think learning this function was really important to me not only because it's fun to play with but since the aim of my project is creating chaos, aka randomness.

-Also depending on the location of the mouse X,Y we made the sketch that make image appeal faster and slower.
+Pointillism: Depending on the location of the mouse X,Y we made the sketch that make image appeal faster and slower.
 Dots were appealing faster when I placed my mouse right side and slower when I moved to left side of the tab.